International Spy Museum8418 Votes Currently Closed

 The USA is home to some of the wackiest places on earth and the International Spy Museum in Washington is certainly one of them.
 One thing is for certain, you will be exposed to the ultimate spy experience here.
 From secret identities and code words to guns and gadgets, the place is full of eccentric exhibits from the world of espionage.

 There is a section on Bond villains that is a must-visit whether you are a fan of the popular franchise or not.
 It takes you through the diabolical ways of these evil personas.
 You can see over a 100 objects that belong to the sets of bond films too.
 If you are less of the see and more of the do types, try out one of their spy experiences where you actually get to be the spy and try your hand at being suave like the heroes of your favourite movies.
 It is certainly a fun and intriguing experience.

-International Spy Museum Information
+International Spy Museum Travel Tips

 - The timings of the museum vary greatly so please check before you visit.

-How To Get To International Spy Museum by Public Transport
+How to Reach International Spy Museum

 - F St NW